Only a few years ago, the idea of thousands of people paying good money to watch somebody else play a video game would’ve raised a few eyebrows.

 Gfinity Elite Series

-It’s not just a partner though; Gfinity also has its own competition: the Elite Series which kicked off earlier this summer and ran through until September.
+It’s not just a partner though; Gfinity also has its own competition: the Elite Series.

-The flagship event sees 160 gamers in eight professional teams compete at three different games: Street Fighter V, Counter-Strike: Global Offensive and Rocket League.
+The flagship Elite Series sees gamers in professional teams compete at different games including Street Fighter V, Rocket League and FIFA 18.

-There’s also the Gfinity Challenger Series which is for amateur gamers and acts like a feeder to the professional teams in the Elite Series.
+There is also the Gfinity Challenger Series, which is for amateur gamers and acts like a feeder to the professional teams in the Elite Series.

-BT Sport and BBC Three – the online, ‘hip’ channel – have both signed deals to broadcast the Elite Series in London, which will bring in potentially millions of new viewers.
+BT Sport and BBC Three – the online, ‘hip’ channel – have also previously signed deals to broadcast the Elite Series in London.

 That can only be a good thing when Gfinity next comes to sit round the table with potential advertisers and sponsors.